aemichalowski/Data-Visualization-Portfolio/Final_Project_Part_1.md

 2. **Health disparities** *(Break down into the outcomes (i.e. motivation for taking action) and contributors (problems that need to be resolved))*

 	a.
 Disparities in health outcomes

-   		i.
+   		-i.
 Higher mortality, lower life expectancy, higher heart disease, unintentional injury, stroke, respiratory disease

   	b.
 Barriers to healthcare access and utilization, which contribute to poor health outcomes

   	i.
 Healthcare infrastructure

   	1. Provider shortages

 a.
 "Less than 8% of physicians practice in rural areas"

 b.
 Less specialists

   2. Financial problems among hospitals and other healthcare providers